kaoh/homebrew-globalplatform/README.md

 ### Uploading Bottles

 The created bottle files (`.bottle.tar.gz` and `.json`)  must be collected.
 The naming should be identical, i.e. use the same revision of 0 (if not explicitly intended).   `bottle.<revision>.tar.gz`.
 For revision 0 `<revision>.` is empty.
-Remove the revision if necessary from the `tar.gz` and the `json`.
+If a previous bottle of the same version exist the name will include a new revision.
+For beta releases it might be possible to remove the revision if necessary from the `tar.gz` and the `json`.
 In the `json` file also remove the `revision` attribute if necessary.

+Create an empty directory for collecting the bottles to upload.

 #### Linux

-    docker cp brew:/home/linuxbrew/. .
+    docker cp brew:/home/linuxbrew/build/. .

 #### MacOS VirtualBox